iter8-tools/docs/docs/getting-started/advantages.md

 Other tools with similarities to Iter8 are [Flagger](https://flagger.app/) and [Argo Rollouts](https://argo-rollouts.readthedocs.io/en/stable/).
 Both provide support advanced application rollout on Kubernetes with blue-green and canary analysis.
 They work with a many service mesh and ingress products to provide this support.
-Users specify the desired rollout using a Kubenetes custom resource.
+Users specify the desired rollout using a Kubernetes custom resource.

 Iter8 was heavily inspired by both projects.
 However, Iter8 differs in several regards.
 For example, with Iter8: